-IPv6 addresses should be represented as eight groups of sixteen bits, in hexadecimal notation (lowercase hexadecimal symbols preferred), each separated by a colon.
+IPv6 addresses are represented as eight groups of sixteen bits separated by colons, each in hexadecimal notation (lowercase hexadecimal symbols are preferred).

-It should be condensed by removing leading zeros within each sixteen bits group.
+The representation should be condensed by removing leading zeros within each sixteen bits group.
 Also, the longest sequence of groups with value zero should be replaced by a double colon.
 For instance:

-0000:3278:0a04:0005:0000:0000:00034
+0000:3278:0a04:0005:0000:0000:0000:0034